 XOR Function in Excel – Example #1

-Here we have a table below, wherein column A and B have some logical values as 0 and 1 and on that basis, we need an exclusive answer or result.
-The result will be in the combined results of both logical values.
-And the result will always be in the combination of TRUE or FALSE.
+Here we have a table below, wherein columns A and B have some logical values as 0 and 1; on that basis, we need an exclusive answer or result.
+The result will be the combined results of both logical values.
+And the result will always be a combination of TRUE or FALSE.

-Now to apply XOR Function in excel, go to the cell where we need to see the result.
-Now go to Home menu and besides formula bar, click on Function option with an icon as shown below.
+Now to apply XOR Function in Excel, go to the cell where we need to see the result.
+Now go to the Home menu, and besides the formula bar, click on the Function option with an icon as shown below.

 Once we do that, we will get an Insert Function box.
-Now in Or Select a category option, look for Logical functions or else select All from the drop-down list.
+Now in Or Select a category option, look for Logical functions, or select All from the drop-down list.
 And click on OK.

-Or else, if the category of required function is unknown then Search for a function box.
+Or else, if the category of the required function is unknown, then Search for a function box.
 We can search the function XOR with its keyword and click on Go.
-We will get the most possible function below of the category list drop down, as shown below.
+We will get a possible function below the category list drop-down, as shown below.
 Then click on OK.

-As we can see above at the bottom of the box which is highlighted, it has the complete syntax of selected function from the above list.
-If the function is completely new, then with the help of syntax in the Insert Function box, we can perform the function.
+As we can see above, at the bottom of the box, which is highlighted, it has the complete syntax of the selected function from the above list.
+If the function is completely new, then we can perform the function with the help of syntax in the Insert Function box.

-Once we click on OK, we will see an argument box of a selected function.
-As we can see, as per syntax it is asking logical values as input.
+Once we click OK, we will see an argument box of a selected function; as we can see, as per syntax, it asks for logical values as input.
 We can select any number of logical values.

 Now drag the formula or apply it to all the selected cells.
-As we can see below, with the help of two logical values, we got an Exclusive-OR value.
+As shown below, we got an Exclusive-OR value with the help of two logical values.